inferixgpu/docs/inferix-whitepaper/appendix-c-hardware-requirements-for-nodes.md

     * 10 GB disk space
     * 10 Mbit/s internet connection

+_**Remark.**_ _Mobile verifier node can be used only for PoR verification tasks.
+This type of node cannot run other types of verification._

 * Secure verifier node: The minimum requirements for a single license for standard verifier node are as follows:
    * 1 $$\texttt{x}$$64 Intel:registered:SGX Core:tm: 2.1 GHz CPU
    * NVIDIA GeForce RTX3090 GPU